vectorgrp/sil-kit-adapters-veipc/README.md

 # Getting Started
 Those instructions assume you use WSL (Ubuntu) or a Linux OS for building and running the adapter (nevertheless it is also possible to do this directly on a Windows system), and use ``bash`` as your interactive shell.

+## a) Getting Started with pre-built Adapter
+Download a preview or release of the adapter directly from [Vector SIL Kit Adapter veIPC Releases](https://github.com/vectorgrp/sil-kit-adapters-veipc/releases).

+If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+You will need this for being able to start a sil-kit-registry.

-## Getting Started with self-built Adapter
+## b) Getting Started with self-built Adapter
 This section specifies steps you should do if you have just cloned the repository.

 Before any of those topics, please change your current directory to the top-level in the ``sil-kit-adapters-veipc`` repository: